 Sioux City Housing Authority

-Sioux City Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of July 8th, 2020, Sioux City Housing Authority has 1 waiting lists that are open now or opening soon.
+Sioux City Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of September 21st, 2021, Sioux City Housing Authority has 1 waiting lists that are open now or opening soon.

 Sioux City Housing Authority serves Sioux City.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Sioux City Housing Authority Phone: (712) 279-6980.

 Sioux City Housing Authority Housing Choice Voucher Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.